 Ice experiments and investigations were a ton of fun during our winter theme!
 Students used pipettes, tweezers, and water to investigate their own ideas and conduct their own experiments.
 One student experimented with how to make holes in the ice.
 See his little hole with the blue water in it!

-Cutting Wraping Paper & Ribbon
+Cutting Wrapping Paper & Ribbon

-Rubber Mulch
+Rubber Mulch!

-Sensory Table Clean Up HACK
+Sensory Table Clean-Up HACK

 Sensory Tables